third-meow/used-car-price-vs-km/README.md

 python3 trademe\_grab.py \<url\>

-where \<url\> is the url of some search in used cars with filter set to buy-now only
+where \<url\> is the url of some trade-me (New Zealand only ebay) search in used cars with filter set to buy-now only

 eg. (ford rangers)